Urfa: Şanlıurfa Training and Research Hospital

 The Training and Research Hospital (Şanlıurfa Eğitim Ve Araştırma Hastanesi) was established in 1973 with 125 beds.
 Originally, it was a branch hospital under the State Hospital, until 1984.
 From 1984 until 2004, it was a gynecology and pediatric hospital, and in 2004 it was split in two: the gynecology and obstetric hospital, which remained in the same building, and the pediatric hospital, which moved into the old State Hospital building.
 In 2016, the two branch hospitals were combined together into the Training and Research Hospital in the current building due to a shortage of beds.
 The current building, as of 2019, covers over 100,000 square meters and has 400 patient rooms (with separate beds and restrooms), 18 operating rooms (2 of which are set aside for "maternity emergencies"), a 180-person conference hall, and an 80-person training hall, as well as a helipad and a parking lot with 1,200 spaces.
 The hospital covers gynecology, pediatric, and adult healthcare.

 Mehmet Akif İnan Training and Research Hospital

 The Mehmet Akif İnan Training and Research Hospital (Mehmet Akif İnan Eğitim ve Araştırma Hastanesi) opened in 2004 and handles as many as 3,500 to 6,000 patient applicants per day.
 It has 500 beds (rooms have 1, 2, or 3 beds, as well as their own restrooms) and a conference hall that can seat 156 people.
 There is a blood center, a dialysis unit, and an intensive care unit, as well as a physical therapy unit for outpatients.

 Transport

 Şanlıurfa GAP Airport is located about 34 km (21 mi) northeast of the city and has direct flights to Istanbul, Ankara and Izmir.

-Construction of the first phase of a planned four-route, 78 km network of trolleybus lines began in late 2017, and the first of 10 bi-articulated trolleybuses built by manufacturer Bozankaya was received in September 2018.
-However, work on additional vehicles was suspended because of various problems, and in 2020 the single vehicle delivered in 2018 remained the only trolleybus completed.
-A revised date for the eventual opening of the first line has yet to be set.

 The main highway from Gaziantep to Diyarbakır now bypasses Urfa on the northwest.